MathieuNls/precinct/precinct-main.md

 Pre-Commit Hook {#sub:Pre-Commit-Hook}
 ---------------

-Hooks are custom scripts set to fire off when certain important actions occur.
+Hooks are custom scripts set to fire off when critical actions occur.
 There are two groups of hooks: client-side and server-side.
 Client-side hooks are triggered by operations such as committing and merging, whereas server-side hooks run on network operations such as receiving pushed commits.
-These hooks can be used for all sorts of reasons such as compliance to coding rules or automatic run of unit test suites.
+These hooks can be used for all sorts of reasons such as compliance with the coding rules or automatic run of unit test suites.

 The pre-commit hook is run first, before one even types in a commit message.
 It is used to inspect the snapshot that is about to be committed.
 Depending on the exit status of the hook, the commit will be aborted and not pushed to the central repository.